DanielVenable/text-adventure-game/README.md

 Click the "make your own game" button to make your own game.
 Or you can mouse over the "edit a game button" to edit an already made game.

-Click the question mark in a circle button in the edit page for help on how to edit a game.
+Mouse over the question mark in a circle buttons in the edit page for help on how to edit a game.

 ## Publishing a Game